 Your financial losses – we will gather the evidence of your present earnings but also work with employment experts to assess if your injuries could prevent you from working in your present job or have limited your career progression.

 One of our clients experienced the difference a solicitor can make when trying to deal with insurers.
-His insurer offered only £2,000 for a back injury but after coming to Digby Brown his compensation claim settled for more than £26,000.
+His insurer offered only £2,000 for a back injury but after coming to Digby Brown his road accident claim settled for more than £26,000.

 Agreement on liability – We discuss whether the insurer accepts that the other driver was to blame.